vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 respectively, acc. to Brhaspati 97; who drinks any intoxicant (except sură prepared from flour) had to undergo light expiation 97; who has studied the veda and is afflicted with bodily defects (which ordinarily exclude him from a row of diners) is acc. to Yama a panktipāvana 401; who remembers the Rgveda studied by him is not tainted by any guilt

 not refuse and after accepting invitation if he breaks the promise incurs sin 410; killing a b. woman is upapataka except in two cases acc. to Manu and Yaj.
 18; one killing one's own parent, brother, teacher of veda, or a brāhmana who has studied the veda or kept vedic fires had to undergo expiation till death 94; Manu speaks of 13 prayascittas for murder of b.
 88-93 ; Manu first prescribes twelve years of begging alms, carry ing a bone in band and on a staff 88; murder of, gravest of sins 10 ; 'not to be punished with death for any crime or sin but may be banished 31; prayascitta, extent of, when taken once for all for several murders of b.
-90; prayascitta for murder of a person who is a brāhmana without vedic lear- ning 93; rules about a b. staying in the house of one dying or partaking of food there 289; should not violate, even when a knower of brahmavidyā, the injunction against eating unclean food when there is no distress or danger to life 100; three causes of a person being called a brāhmana are tapas, vedic learning and birth from brahmana parents according to the Mahābhāşya 400; twelve years vrata as prayascitta for uninten- tional brahmana murder 90; twenty four years vrata for intentional b. murder 90; vedic sacrifices of Ašva medha, Gosava, Abhijit, Visvajit or Agnistut as expiation for murder of b.
+90; prayascitta for murder of a person who is a brāhmana without vedic lear- ning 93; rules about a b. staying in the house of one dying or partaking of food there 289; should not violate, even when a knower of brahmavidyā, the injunction against eating unclean food when there is no distress or danger to life 100; three causes of a person being called a brāhmana are tapas, vedic learning and birth from brahmana parents according to the Mahābhāṣya 400; twelve years vrata as prayascitta for uninten- tional brahmana murder 90; twenty four years vrata for intentional b. murder 90; vedic sacrifices of Ašva medha, Gosava, Abhijit, Visvajit or Agnistut as expiation for murder of b.
 91; weeping with the family of a deceased person who is not a sapinda or who belonged to another varna had to undergo varying periods of asauca and purifications which depended on the fact whether he went before or after the collec tion of bones 290; b. whether could be killed in self-defence 19-20; who drinks sura prepared from raw sugar, flour and honey should undergo Taptakrccha, Paraka and Candrayana

 Brabmakrccbra, an expiation 147 Brahmakūrca, an expiation, 146-147; * is same as pañcagavya acc. to some